Ss Peter and Paul Cathedral, Dogura: Disrepair

+Architecture

 Features

 There are no pews: the congregation sits and kneels on the floor.
 There are other local features.
 In 1939 the incense was from gum from trees, the oil in the sanctuary lamps was from coconuts, and the charcoal from mangrove wood.

 At the time of the consecration there were four windows: St George in the Baptistry; St Paul in the Chapel of the Resurrection; the Resurrection in the same chapel; and a circular window of the Nativity in the Lady Chapel.
 The installation of the other windows was delayed by the European war, but were subsequently installed: a window of St Laurence (being the feast day on which Maclaren and King landed at Wedau) and a window of St Peter.
 Other features installed by 1940 included a bronze sanctuary lamp, standard candlesticks made of Australian blackwood given by St Peter's, Eastern Hill, and a tabernacle for reservation of the Blessed Sacrament.

 A number of Anglican clergy and lay workers were murdered by the invading Japanese in WWII, north of Dogura in 1942.
 Two of those were in Gona; a third, Fr James Benson, narrowly escaped death, but was presumed killed, until he stumbled out of the jungle in 1945.
-As a memorial to all of those who died at the hands of the Japanese, known as the New Guinea Martyrs, Benson painted a mural on the east end of the Sanctuary of the cathedral.
+As a memorial to all of those who died at the hands of the Japanese, known as the Martyrs of New Guinea, Benson painted a mural on the east end of the Sanctuary of the cathedral.
 Benson's mural collapsed in 2017, and is stored on the floor, awaiting funding for restoration.